top of page

 Fix the hole:

-2. Right copper-zinc ratio (often less zinc, especially 60+)
+2. Right copper-zinc ratio (often less zinc, especially for those over 60).

 That’s when real healing — real stability — becomes possible.